 Are your parents or in-laws coming to town to visit their adorable grandkids and you’re stressed about how you are going to entertain them?!
 Don’t worry!
 Los Angeles has endless avenues of entertainment like museums, hikes, beaches galore.
 Already been there, done that?
 Then check out these in-the-know spots, under-the-radar gems and only-in-LA activities that will show Grammy and Grampy another fun side of LA that they may have not seen just yet.

 Spend the Whole Day at Exposition Park

 If the temperature has dipped below 65 (or maybe above 85) and it’s feeling like a museum kind of day, Exposition Park is the place to be.
 Science enthusiasts can have a ball at the California Science Center.
-Besides the numerous learning exhibits and Discovery Rooms for the kids, Grands will, no doubt, be impressed by King Tut and Space Shuttle Endeavor.
+Besides the numerous learning exhibits and Discovery Rooms for the kids, Grandparents will, no doubt, be impressed by special exhibit A Dog's Tail and of course, the Space Shuttle Endeavor.
 Buy your tickets in advance so no one is disappointed by a sold-out show upon arrival.

+Still have some time and energy?
 Hop over to The Natural History Museum and bask in the glow of diamonds and dinosaur fossils and learn about the wonders of our local flora and fauna.
-Stop in at the California African American Museum that always has a great rotation of art and history on display, and then picnic in the gorgeous Rose Gardens.
+And if you've been there done this, stop in at the California African American Museum that always has a great rotation of art and history on display, and then picnic in the gorgeous Rose Gardens.

 The Getty Villa (and Getty Center!)